 Moms probably do not want to clean up their kid’s sick messes at 3 a.m., but they will choose to do it because they love (want the best for) their kids.
 Of course, a family would not enjoy giving up an exciting vacation to watch someone die.
 But they can choose to because they value family more than entertainment.

 Realigning your focus to the Primary Choice will add energy to your life.
-Ultimately the highest, most joyful, most energizing primary choice for doing anything is to please and glorify God.
-With His strength, you can be disciplined enough to make good secondary choices, not for yourself, but for the ultimate joy found in Christ.
+The more you believe you have to obey God, the more it will work against most people's sense of freedom.
+Ultimately, the highest, most joyful, most energizing primary choice for doing anything is to please and glorify God.
+With His strength, you can make good secondary choices, not for yourself, but for the ultimate joy found in Christ.

 Do you love people because you have to or because you want to?
+Do you have to obey God, or do you want to?
 Big difference, right?